SamuelAndresPascal/cosmoloj-py/multienv/docs/index.md

 ```

-The `pyenvs config` command parameterizes environment/requirement files by environments.
+The `pyenvs dependencies` command parameterizes environment/requirement files by environments.

 For instance, suppose you have to maintain a python program using `multienv` as a dependency.